-It is considered proven that the Black Forest was heavily glaciated during the high phases of at least the Riss and Würme Ice Age (up to about 10.000 years ago).
-The glacial treasure trove characterizes almost the entire Black Forest and the main ridge of the Northern Black Forest.
-Otherwise, it is only conspicuous in a large number of mostly northeast-facing Karen.
-Especially in this exposition, snow accumulations on the slopes of the summit plateau turned away from the sun and wind led to the formation of short karst glaciers, which carved out these funnel-shaped hollows.
-Some cirques are still preserved in them, partly due to re-damming Mummelsee, Wildsee, Schurmsee, Glaswaldsee etc.
+It is proven that the Black Forest was heavily glaciated during the peak phases of at least the Riss and Würme Ice Ages (up to around 10.000 years ago).
+The glacial treasure trove of forms shapes almost the entire High Black Forest and the main ridge of the Northern Black Forest.
+Otherwise it is only noticeable in a large number of cirques, mostly facing northeast.
+Especially in this exposure, accumulations of snow on the slopes of the summit plateaus facing away from the sun and wind led to the formation of short cirque glaciers that carved out these funnel-shaped hollows.
+There are still a few in them, partly due to re-accumulation Karseen preserved like Mummelsee, Wildsee, Schurmsee, Glaswaldsee etc.

 Gneiss rocks predominate in the basement.
 Several large granite bodies penetrated in the course of older mountain formations.
 These can be found, for example, between the Kinzig and the Middle Murgtal.
 The formation of ore deposits was associated with igneous phenomena, some of which man used for mining.
 Also worth mentioning are the depressions in Rotliegend, for example the Baden-Baden depression, with partly thick quartz porphyry and tuff ceilings (exposed on the Battert rock massif, in the urban district of Baden Baden).

-The Black Forest, which emerged in the Young Tertiary - Paleocene - was, as it were, bulged to varying degrees as in a giant wave movement.
-Of these, the southern Black Forest is the most intense with the Feldberg as the highest center (1493 m), the area around the Hornisgrinde (1164 m).
+The Black Forest, which emerged in the Late Tertiary - Paleocene - was bulged up to varying degrees, as if in a huge wave movement.
+The southern Black Forest with the Feldberg as the highest center (1493 m) was hit most intensively, but the area around the area was less affected Hornisgrind (1164 m).
 In between lie wide, tectonic hollows like the river valleys of Kinzig and Murg.
 The Black Forest consists of two geological units: an older crystalline base, also known as the basement, and the overlying cap rock made of red sandstone.